Ryan734/distsys/TESTINSTRUCTIONSedit.md

 If successful, you should see `.class` files generated for each `.java` file.

 ### Troubleshooting Compilation:
-If you get compilation errors, compile in this order:
+If you get compilation errors, compile in this order please:
 ```bash
 # First compile interfaces and data classes
 javac SupermarketInterface.java BankInterface.java SupplierInterface.java